aboutcode-org/scancode-toolkit/docs/source/reference/scancode-cli/cli-help-text-options.rst

       --custom-template FILE  Use this Jinja template FILE as a custom template.
       --cyclonedx FILE        Write scan output in CycloneDX JSON format to FILE.
       --cyclonedx-xml FILE    Write scan output in CycloneDX XML format to FILE.
+      --spdx-json FILE        Write scan output as SPDX JSON to FILE.
       --spdx-rdf FILE         Write scan output as SPDX RDF to FILE.
       --spdx-tv FILE          Write scan output as SPDX Tag/Value to FILE.
       --html-app FILE         (DEPRECATED: use the ScanCode Workbench app instead)